gilesknap/mciwb/main/_sources/tutorials/01-setup.rst.txt

 Python
 ------

-The Python Programming Language is also free an open-source.
+The Python Programming Language is also free and open-source.

 This is essential for working with MCIWB.
 On Linux you will likely already have it installed.
 Note that this project has been tested with